Buy a Bus with the help of the Bus Buyer’s Guides listed below:

 A wheelchair lift is often necessary (but sometimes costly) if you transport many seniors or passengers with disabilities.
 Many operators require a wheelchair lift in their buses to fulfill the specific needs of their passengers.
 The cost of a bus equipped with a wheelchair lift increases by roughly $5000 and takes the place of five fixed seats unless flip seats are added to the passenger cabin.
 To make an informed decision, consider your state’s regulations, your passengers’ specific needs, and expected future growth.
 Manufacturers’ rebates sometimes offset this initial cost differential on new buses and wheelchair vans.
 Of course, if your business or organization is transporting a large number of senior citizens and handicapped people, then you will have to buy a bus that is equipped with a wheelchair lift.
 When buying such buses, you are comfortable that it has sufficient space for storing wheelchairs, walkers, oxygen tanks, and other equipment necessary for your passengers.

 Major Vehicle Exchange can help you finance your used bus from 3rd party funders.
 Call or click to check out our used bus funders here.

 WHY SHOULD YOU BUY A USED SHUTTLE BUS FOR SALE?

-However, before buying a preowned bus for sale you need to find a repair shop that can maintain your used bus on a regular basis, find any spare parts needed and perform repairs.
-When buying used buses always ask the dealer about the availability of spare parts.
+However, before buying a preowned bus for sale, you need to find a repair shop that can maintain your used bus regularly, find any spare parts needed, and perform repairs.
+When buying used buses, always ask the dealer about the availability of spare parts.

-Many bus owners tend to sell their vehicles because spare parts were either not available or were impossible to find.
-You should always take great care when buying used buses and avoid this situation at all costs.
+Many bus owners tend to sell their vehicles because spare parts were either unavailable or impossible to find.
+You should always take great care when buying used buses and avoid this situation.

 SOME TIPS FOR BUYING USED BUSES